ppy/osu-wiki/wiki/Tournaments/#GO/3/en.md

 | *4th place* | 150€ |
 | *5th place* | 100€ |

-*Prizes may change overtime.
-Such as addition of Logitech branded hardware (includes mice, headsets, keyboards, etc).*
+*Prizes may change over time such as an addition of Logitech branded hardware (e.g. mice, headsets, keyboards, etc).*

 ## Organisation